PRIVACY SHIELD POLICY

 The Washington Post has further committed to refer unresolved privacy complaints under the EU-U.S. and Swiss-U.S. Privacy Shield Principles to an independent dispute resolution mechanism, the BBB EU PRIVACY SHIELD, operated by the Council of Better Business Bureaus.
 If you do not receive timely acknowledgment of your complaint, or if your complaint is not satisfactorily addressed, please visit http://www.bbb.org/EU-privacy-shield/for-eu-consumers for more information and to file a complaint.

-Where applicable to the employment relationship, The Washington Post agrees to cooperate and comply with the EEA and Swiss data protection authorities (DPAs) regarding the unresolved complaints of employee of European-affiliated companies who are located in the EEA and Switzerland.
-Such employees may direct complaints about their personal information to their respective DPA.
-For the contact information for your country’s DPA, please contact us at the address given below.
+Where applicable to the employment relationship, The Washington Post agrees to cooperate and comply with the EEA and Swiss data protection authorities (DPAs and Swiss FDPIC) regarding the unresolved complaints of employee of European-affiliated companies who are located in the EEA and Switzerland.
+Such employees may direct complaints about their personal information to their respective authority.
+For the contact information for the appropriate authority, please contact us at the address given below.
 Alternatively, EU individuals may go to https://ec.europa.eu/justice/article-29/structure/data-protection-authorities/index_en.htm to ascertain a comprehensive list of EU DPA’s.
 Swiss individuals can go to https://www.edoeb.admin.ch/edoeb/en/home/the-fdpic/links/data-protection---switzerland.html for the list of Federal Data Protection and Information Commissioners by canton.

 Questions regarding this Policy should be submitted to The Washington Post: